Geek-Boy-Aditya/Mastering_Pandas/README.md

 ![](/imagesPd1.png)

-Selecting multiple DataFrame columns Selecting columns with methods Ordering column names sensibly Operating on the entire DataFrame Chaining DataFrame methods together Working with operators on a DataFrame Comparing missing values Transposing the direction of a DataFrame operation Determining college campus diversity
+1. Selecting multiple DataFrame columns
+Selecting columns with methods
+Ordering column names sensibly
+Operating on the entire DataFrame
+Chaining DataFrame methods together
+Working with operators on a DataFrame
+Comparing missing values
+Transposing the direction of a DataFrame
+Operation Determining college campus diversity